Arithmetic genus inequalities with an application to sums of squares: Galois-symmetries in the reduction of a regular model with normal crossings

 \section{Galois-symmetries in the reduction of a regular model with normal crossings}

-For this section, let $K$ be a field of characteristic zero, $T \subseteq K$ a discrete valuation ring of $K$ and $F/K$ a function field in one variable, that is, a finitely generated field extension of transcendence degree one.
+For this section, let $K$ be a field of characteristic zero, $T \subseteq K$ a discrete valuation ring of $K$ and let $k$ denote the residue field of $T$.
+Let $F/K$ be a function field in one variable, that is, a finitely generated field extension of transcendence degree one.
 Suppose moreover that $K$ is relatively algebraically closed in $F$.